codemakerss/DAREC_CoinMarketCap_API/README.md

 def get_crypto_data(endpoints : str) -> list:
 	...
 	# change parameters to apply endpoints functions
+	# you may refer to symbol_id to check correct id for the cryptocurrency you choose
 	parameters = {'id': '1', 'time_period':'hourly'}
 	...